mlflow/mlflow/docs/source/tracking.rst

 There are two ways to use autologging:

 #.
 Call :py:func:`mlflow.autolog` before your training code.
-This will enable autologging for every supported library you have installed as soon as you import it.
+This will enable autologging for each supported library you have installed as soon as you import it.
 #.
 Use library-specific autolog calls for each library you use in your code.
 See below for examples.

 The following libraries support autologging: